LennysLounge/timing-tower/egui_ltreeview.md

 having to check if the response is actually there.

 * A mechanism to find out the current parent id would be nice.

+* A drag drop action could also include the DropPosition of the dragged node.
+This would be usefull to undo / redo actions to be able to reverse the drop.